 But let’s be practical here, giving up technology altogether is not a solution to this problem because technology can be used for good.
 Having a phone, a computer and being connected through social media, games, or whatever it is, is not bad and does need to be purged completely from our lives.
 However, we are responsible for learning how to use these things so that they do not begin to use us.

 Professor Eugene Gan’s book Infinite Bandwidth Encountering Christ in the Media is a great outline and guide as to how the Church calls us to use and understand the media:

-Well what does that really mean?
+Well, what does that really mean?
 To be Catholic is to be fully alive.
-Simply, the media we use needs to facilitate in this.
-If media begins to draw us out of reality and causes us to care more about how we appear to others than how we actually are, than it is doing us a disservice.
+Simply, the media we use needs to facilitate this.
+If media begins to draw us out of reality and causes us to care more about how we appear to others than how we actually are, then it is doing us a disservice.
 Every form of media can and should be used in an appropriate way that helps us to live more fully alive.

 How do I use media?
 In what ways does it help me to be more fully alive?
 In what ways does it draw me out of reality?
 How can I use media in a more balanced way?

 How do those around me use media and how can I help them to use it in a better way?